aufau/SaberMod/README.rst

   Sum of values from the following list:

   =====================  =====================  =====================
-  8 - No fall damage     16 - Fixed fov (80)    32 - No footsteps
+  8 - No fall damage     16 - Limit FOV (97)    32 - No footsteps
   64 - No kick mode      128 - league mod YDFA
   =====================  =====================  =====================